openlawteam/tribute-contracts/README.md

 ## Overview

-At the LAO, we realized that even though Moloch is very useful and powerful, it has a lot of features that we don't necessarily need.
-Also, there are a few features that are missing and are hard to change.
+At the LAO, we realized that even though Moloch is very useful and powerful, it has many features that are not necessary for all DAOs.
+There are also a few features that are missing and are difficult to add.

 This is why we would like to introduce a more modular approach to Moloch architecture, which will give us:

-- Simpler code - each part would do something more specific, this means easier to understand.
+- Simpler code - each module is responsible for only one function which reduces coupling and makes the system easier to understand.
-- Adaptability - we will be able to adapt each part of the DAO to the needs of the ones using it without the need to audit the entire code base every time.
+- Adaptability - each part of the DAO can be adapted to the needs of a particular DAO without the need to audit the entire code base every time.
-- Upgradability - it should be easier to upgrade parts once the need evolves.
-The best example we have in mind is voting.
-Maybe the way of voting evolves with time and it is good to be able to upgrade that economic.
-We can imagine some modules being used by multiple DAOs without the need to be redeployed.
+- Upgradability - modules can be easily upgraded as necessary.
+For example, as the voting process evolves over time the module responsible for managing the voting process can be upgraded without changing any other modules or the Core Contract.
+Modules can also be used by multiple DAOs without the need to be redeployed.

 Inspired by the [hexagonal architecture design pattern](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>) we believe that we can have additional layers of security, and break the main contract into smaller contracts.
 With that, we create loosely coupled modules/contracts, easier to audit, and can be easily connected to the DAO.